ghi-electronics/Documentation/endpoint/getting-started.md

  Endpoint also works using the VS Code IDE.

+> [!Note]
+ > VS Code support is not public yet.
+Use Visual Studio instead.

  #### Install VS Code

  If you don't already have the latest version, download it here: